filipliwinski/NCSCopyMaker/README.md

 ## How to run

 Just create a proper `config.json` configuration file and run the script in the PowerShell console.

 The code differences will be saved for each month in a separate folder called MM.yyyy, e.g. `12.2020` for December 2020.
-In each of the folders you will find folders for repositories defined in the configuration file and inside you will find a text files with the differences for each week, e.g. `week-48.txt`.
+In each of the folders, you will find folders for repositories defined in the configuration file and inside you will find text files with the differences for each week, e.g. `week-48.txt`.

+If the `compress` property is set to `true`, the content of the folder for the monthly diffs will be compressed into a zip archive.